jeskils/WoI/docs/docs.md

 My master’s thesis explores the use of **Mutual Information (MI)** in brain signal prediction, while the **concept document** extends this idea into **language modeling and information representation**, forming the basis for the *Word of Information (WoI)* framework.

 Together, they bridge biological computation and artificial intelligence — showing how measurable information can unify both worlds.

-📄 [Master’s Thesis — “Evaluating the ability of Mutual Information to detect epileptic seizures in EEG data” (PDF)] 📄 [Concept Document]
+📄 [Concept Document]

 ---